Broken Hill: Attractions

+Art

 The Willyama Art Society (Willyama being an Aboriginal word for "hill with broken contour") was formed in 1961 under the driving influence of Florence May Harding, who was described in 2020 as "the woman who helped make Broken Hill the Art Capital of Outback Australia".
 The founding members of the society included May Harding (secretary and then treasurer until 1971) and fellow artists Alan Cumpston, Kevin Hart (Pro Hart), Sam Byrne, Susan Dorothea White, Joyce Condon, Hugh Schultz, and John Gregory.
 John Gregory was the society's president for its first 15 years.
-The society organised the 2nd Open-air Art Exhibition in Sturt Park, Broken Hill, on November 19, 1961.
+The society organised the 2nd Open-air Art Exhibition in Sturt Park, Broken Hill, on 19 November 1961.
 May Harding wrote a long review of this exhibition, analysing the entries of many of the society's artists.
 In mid-1962, six members of the society (White, Harding, Cumpston, Hart, Byrne and Gregory) exhibited landscapes in a travelling exhibition The Broken Hill Art Safari, which was arranged by the Airlines of South Australia in conjunction with the Royal South Australian Society of Arts and the Contemporary Arts Society, now known as the Contemporary Art Centre of South Australia.
 May Harding exhibited her painting Argent Street by Night.
-The exhibition was opened by Josephine Heysen, granddaughter of Hans Heysen, at the department store of John Martin's in Adelaide on July 10, 1962, before touring to Broken Hill, Whyalla, and Port Lincoln.
-In 2021, the outbreak of COVID-19 prevented the society from mounting its 60th anniversary exhibition — instead its 61st anniversary was celebrated in an exhibition from December 2 to 17, 2022.
+The exhibition was opened by Josephine Heysen, granddaughter of Hans Heysen, at the department store of John Martin's in Adelaide on 10 July 1962, before touring to Broken Hill, Whyalla, and Port Lincoln.
+In 2021, the outbreak of COVID-19 prevented the society from mounting its 60th anniversary exhibition — instead its 61st anniversary was celebrated in an exhibition from 2 to 17 December 2022.

 The Brushmen of the Bush was a group of artists who formed in Broken Hill in 1973.
 Members included Pro Hart and Jack Absalom.
 The Pro Hart Gallery and Sculpture Park contains a large collection of Hart's paintings and sculptures, as well as many artworks of others that he collected during his lifetime.
 The gallery also features the Rolls-Royce Silver Shadow that he painted in his unique style.